 Horrified, Tepunia watched as Shvaart’s claws ripped away strips of old wood before he plunged to the floor below.
 She stuck her head into the gap and called out with the aid of her translator: Help, help, someone.
 He’s just a…a…kitten!”

 Shvaart landed on all four paws just as he was trained to do at the Acatemy.
 The gray cat and her kittens surrounded him at once.
-As they licked his face and neck, Tepunia remembered how sweet pleasure used to ripple across her shoulders whenever her mother groomed her ears and eyes.
-Her whiskers nearly would trill as Mother Cat’s rough tongue would smooth away Tepunia’s cares.
+As they licked his face and neck, Tepunia remembered how sweet pleasure used to ripple across her shoulders whenever her mother groomed her ears and eyes, her whiskers trilling as Mother Cat’s rough tongue soothed her.

 After a short time, the gray cat nudged Shvaart toward bowls of kibbling and Tepunia could see he was happy to join her kittens across the dusty floor: his tail was up and curled over his back.
 With a mix of disgust and shame, Tepunia saw that every last bit of his suit was gone.
 He was altogether naked!